topseed/meta-admin-ex/dock/DOCKER.md

 You should now have a container where you can run node, for admin or any service that you can't do purley client side.

-3. Mount the ftp drive of admin
+3. Mount the ftp drive of admin - from your PC

 4. Month the ftp drive of the app

+	cd /root/admin

+	sshfs -o allow_other,defer_permissions root@xxx.xxx.xxx.xxx:/ /mnt/droplet

 5. Get the latest version of the example admin app: http://github.com/topseed/meta-admin-ex/tree/master/exMeta2